Separation Anxiety in Dogs: 6 Ways You Can Help

-Separation anxiety is a complex and challenging set of behaviors to deal with, and most dog owners worry about their pets becoming upset or anxious when they are left alone.
+Separation anxiety is a complex and challenging set of behaviors to deal with, and most dog owners worry about their pets becoming upset or anxious when left alone.
 It’s thought that up to half of dogs suffering from separation anxiety don’t show any signs.

-What is Separation Anxiety in Dogs?
+What is Separation Anxiety in Dogs & Puppies?

 What Causes Separation Anxiety in Dogs?

 Signs & Symptoms of Separation Anxiety in Dogs

 - Whining, barking, or howling